-- Maintaining the level of customer service with no increase in staff. - Development of a long-range plan for the Courthouse to include more than one court being in session at a time, security, and parking. - Currently construction of a new court house is in the Capital Improvement Plan for FY2014-2015. - Participation in Financial Management System User's Group. - Establishment of a DUI Drug Treatment Court, if approved. - Implement Supreme Court of Virginia scanning when available.
+- Maintaining the current level of customer service with no increase in staff. - Development of a long-range plan for a new Courthouse - Continued participation in Financial Management System User's Group. - Implement Supreme Court of Virginia scanning when available.

 MAGISTRATES